-- The non-elected and largely unaccountable Independent Payment Advisory Board (IPAB) will have sweeping powers to mandate across the board payment or other cuts on top of SGR and sequestration cuts. - IPAB not only severely limits Congressional authority, it eliminates the transparency of hearings, debate and any meaningful opportunity for stakeholder input. - IPAB cuts will disproportionately fall on physicians, and could disproportionately impact anesthesiologists, who already experience a "33% problem." - Congress should act to pass legislation to repeal the IPAB.
+- The non-elected and largely unaccountable Independent Payment Advisory Board (IPAB) will have sweeping powers to mandate across-the-board payment or other targeted reductions in Part B payments on top of cuts related to sequestration and MACRA. - IPAB not only severely limits Congressional authority, it eliminates the transparency of hearings, debate and any meaningful opportunity for stakeholder input. - IPAB cuts will disproportionately fall on physicians, and could disproportionately impact anesthesiologists, who already experience a "33 percent problem." - Congress should act to pass legislation to repeal the IPAB.